Sanusihassan/c-flex-sys/readme.md

 When you create a container you have the option to make it either a `fixed-width` container or `liquid-container` which is the default behavior.

-The `container` width is width is controled via the following variables:
+The `container` width is controled via the following variables:
 * `--container-small-width`: controls container width onsmall breakpoint - (Mobile).
 * `--container-medium-width`: controls container width onmedium breakpoint - (Tablet).
 * `--container-large-width`: controls container width onlarge breakpoint - (Laptops).